SvenVw/fdm/.changeset/bright-plums-sin.md

 "@svenvw/fdm-app": minor
 ---

-Redirect user to welcome page if profile is not complete yet
+Redirect users with incomplete profiles to the welcome page